Trends to tackle in an occupational health and safety system

 Occupational health and safety (OHS) systems certainly aren’t new, but evolving risks are constantly reinventing what makes them most effective.
 Marking that evolution year over year, is the UN World Day for Safety and Health at Work (28 April).
 The day promotes the shared responsibility of us all – governments, employers, and workers – to prevent occupational accidents and the spread of diseases.
 And fulfilling that responsibility comes back time and again to how well our tools and systems can keep up with the changing OHS landscape.

-This year, the UN’s agency International Labour Organization used the World Day to present strategies for anticipating, preparing, and responding to crises, with an emphasis on the importance of investing in a resilient national OHS management.
+In 2021, the UN’s agency International Labour Organization used the World Day to present strategies for anticipating, preparing, and responding to crises, with an emphasis on the importance of investing in a resilient national OHS management.
 But how to be resilient at the employer level?
 Looking through our global regulatory lens, we give you 3 ideas for optimizing your OHS system alongside top trends.

 Keep learnings from COVID-19 in your long-term OHS outlook

 While before COVID-19, businesses knew the importance of being prepared, the recent health crisis shed new light on what to prepare for.
 To mitigate massive impact on their business and employees’ day-to-day work, organizations scrambled to adapt (and even adopt) related emergency plans and learned that to be truly prepared, they must expand their perspective (and planning) of the unexpected.

 First that means updating plans and protocols to incorporate many COVID-19 regulations that are poised to stay in place.
 But businesses should also look to leverage this new understanding of emergencies and best practices beyond COVID-19-related protection.
 They can use recent safety measures as guidelines for anticipating future health issues, and for developing policies and plans to address rapidly arising hazards.

 Count teleworking and temporary contractors into your occupational health and safety system